akionsight/great-usernames-api/README.md

 for self hosting, refer <a href="https://github.com/akionsight/great-usernames-api/blob/main/SELF%20HOSTING.md">Self Hosting.md</a>

 ## Contributing
 PR's are accepted, All PR's must be made on the dev branch.
-The source code for the API can be found in the <a href="https://github.com/akionsight/great-usernames-api/blob/main/great-usernames-api/main.py">The main.py inside the great usernames api folder</a>
+The source code for the API can be found in the <a href="https://github.com/akionsight/great-usernames-api/blob/main/great-usernames-api/main.py">The main.py inside the great usernames api folder</a>.
+To run the app on localhost, see <a href="/RUNNING ON LOCALHOST.md">RUNNING ON LOCALHOST</a>